-Rashada Whitehead is Grant Thornton’s national managing director of Culture, Immersion & Inclusion and a member of the firm’s Senior Leadership Team.
+Rashada Whitehead is Grant Thornton’s national managing principal of Culture, Immersion & Inclusion and a member of the firm’s Senior Leadership Team.
 She is responsible for driving priorities through a transformational enterprise strategy that delivers people-first and client-focused outcomes, including a strong emphasis on diversity, equity and inclusion.

 Whitehead has been with Grant Thornton since 2019 and has held several leadership roles in its People & Community group, such as leading Grant Thornton’s Diversity, Equity & Inclusion task force and serving as its head of Colleague Experience.
 In 2020, Whitehead spearheaded the creation of Grant Thornton’s inaugural DE&I report.